lynchpin4/atom-browser-webview/README.md

 # atom-browser-webview package

-A web browser that runs seamlessly in the Atom editor
+A web browser that runs seamlessly in the Atom editor (version: 0.4.1)

 ## Info